-- 1. If you are a student with a disability and have a Disability Services-certified 'Accommodation Letter' from your home institution, please send me this letter before the first day of class to confirm your accommodation needs.
-If you believe that you might have a disability that requires accommodation and do not have an accommodations letter, you should contact the Center for Undergraduate Global Engagement at Columbia University (uge@columbia.edu). - 2.
-Students are expected to abide by the "Terms of Participation" they signed during the admissions process for KCJS, as well as the code of Academic Conduct outlined in Columbia University's General Handbook and your KCJS Handbook.
+- 1. You will not be excused to take absence from your morning Japanese class or afternoon class because of your interview session. - 2.
+If you are a student with a disability and have a Disability Services-certified 'Accommodation Letter' from your home institution, please send me this letter before the first day of class to confirm your accommodation needs.
+If you believe that you might have a disability that requires accommodation and do not have an accommodations letter, you should contact the Center for

+Undergraduate Global Engagement at Columbia University (uge@columbia.edu).

+3. Students are expected to abide by the "Terms of Participation" they signed during the admissions process for KCJS, as well as the code of Academic Conduct outlined in Columbia University's General Handbook and your KCJS Handbook.